How to Use Visa B2B Payment Controls

 The Visa B2B Payment Controls API provides rule-setting capabilities to protect commercial payments and supports small business use cases that need payment controls to limit spending.
 It is targeted for those clients with existing card accounts to set dynamic rules at the card level.

 If you have more robust payment needs, such as requesting a virtual account for on demand purchasing, or more comprehensive payment and reconciliation options, please consider using the B2B Virtual Account Payment Method API.
-This Visa Business Solutions API solution provides payment and on-demand virtual account solutions, and also includes VPC protection.
+This Visa Commercial Solutions API solution provides payment and on-demand virtual account solutions, and also includes VPC protection.

 Codes and Supplemental Information